asqwerty666/asqwerty666/README.md

 - *20230613*

 A few months ago I spent two days writing a script for a one time job.
 Frankly, it seemed like a waste of time.
 But then, somebody ask me to repeat the same job.
 And again.
 And still again.
-It feels better now.
+Actually, I should run the job every two weeks now.
+The time was not so bad spent at all.

 ---